jdhchow/QuantitativeSportsBetting/README.md

 | NBA            | Playoffs       | 2020-04-XX | 2020-06-XX |

 ## Backtesting
-The backtesting folder is further divided into sub-folders of type strategy, data exploration, or portfolio management.
+The backtesting folder is divided into sub-folders of type: strategy, data exploration, and portfolio management.
 Each should be self-contained and used only for testing ideas, not to be relied on for the actual placing of wagers.

-We obey the following stylistic rules in case this repository is ever developed by multiple people:
+We obey the following stylistic rules:
- 1. All strategy backtests should contain an "Analysis" folder detailing all and only relevant information regarding the strategy performance.
+ 1. All strategy backtests should contain an "Analysis" folder detailing all relevant information regarding the strategy performance.
- 2. There should exist some explanation of each backtest in words to prevent people from having to dig through code to get a high-level understanding of how the strategy/data-gathering/etc works.
+ 2. Each backtest should have a README.md briefly containing a purpose, methodology, and results/status.

 ## Wager
-The wager folder contains all production code to be run when actually placing a wager.
-It is divided up by league and, for a given game, should output at
-minimum: the amount(s) to wager, the teams to wager on, and the type of wager to place.
+The wager folder contains all production code to be run when placing wagers.
+It is divided by league and, for a given game, should output at minimum: the amount(s) to wager, the team(s) to wager on, and the type of wager to place.